Ana0609/CNAProject/Client/README.md

-# Book-Finder
+# Chat App
-Book Finder application is a client-server application (gRPC) for educational purposes.
+Chat application is a client-server application (gRPC) for educational purposes.